Texas Registration Deadline

 You can call your county’s election clerk to check on the status, if it’s been more than two weeks.

-Find your county’s election clerk’s contact information here.
+Find Travis County’s election clerk’s contact information here.

 Mail your ballot in

 Follow the instructions on your mail-in ballot to send it back with postage affixed.
 It is due at 7 PM on Election Day.
 Send it in as soon as possible as the ballot may take another two weeks to get delivered to the county!